 Have you recently undergone a massive weight loss?
-Whether this is through healthy eating and exercise or with the help of surgical procedures such as a gastric band, a large weight loss is always a success.
-However, those who lose a large amount of weight often face one common problem following surgery – loose, sagging skin.
+Whether through healthy eating and exercise or with the help of surgical procedures such as a gastric band, a large weight loss is always a success.
+However, those who lose much weight often face one common problem following surgery – loose, sagging skin.

-Sagging skin after weight loss can often leave people feeling unhappy with their appearance.
-After all, it takes a lot of time and effort to lose a substantial amount of weight, and it is disappointing when you still don’t look as good as you can.
-Excess loose skin will not disappear as a result of a healthy diet or good exercise regime.
+Sagging skin after weight loss can often make people unhappy with their appearance.
+After all, losing a substantial amount of weight takes a lot of time and effort, and it isn’t very pleasant when you still don’t look as good as you can.
+Excess loose skin will not disappear due to a healthy diet or a good exercise regime.
 Fortunately, you don’t just have to live with the excess skin – you can undergo body contouring surgeries.

 What body contouring surgeries can I have?

 There are many options for what body contouring procedures you can undertake.
-These will vary from each person and will depend on your current size, where the excess skin is located on the body and your end goals.
-One combination of surgeries may be suitable for one person, but not suitable for the next.
+These will vary from person to person and will depend on your current size, where the excess skin is located on the body and your end goals.
+One combination of surgeries may be suitable for one person but not for the next.

 You may be interested in having a: